apache/lucene/CONTRIBUTING.md

 ./gradlew documentation
 ```

-### Unit tests
+### Checks

-Please make sure that all unit tests succeed before constructing your patch: `./gradlew test`.
+Please make sure that all unit tests and validations succeed before constructing your patch: `./gradlew check`.

 To run a single test case from the lucene/core directory in your working copy:  `./gradlew -p lucene/core test --tests NameOfYourUnitTest`.
 Run `./gradlew helpTests` to get more information about running tests.

 In case your contribution fixes a bug, please create a new test case that fails before your fix, to show the presence of the bug and ensure it never re-occurs.
 A test case showing the presence of a bug is also a good contribution by itself.

-### Precommit

-Please run `./gradlew precommit` to identify problems that should be addressed before you contribute your changes.

 ### IDE support